SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/tsf_implementation/items/expectations/EXPECT-L0-7.md

 id: EXPECT-L0-7
 header: "QT Crosscompilation should be achieved"
 text: |
-  QT Crosscompilation should be achieved using docker or other solution.
+  QT Crosscompilation should be achieved.

 level: 1.1
 normative: true
 references: